“Don’t allow your past or present condition to control you. It’s just a process that you’re going through to get you to the next level.” – T.D. Jakes

-When a Creditor uses unacceptable pressure, they then may be considered guilty of harassment,
+When a Creditor uses unacceptable creditor pressure, they then may be considered guilty of harassment,

 UK law has a view on harassment and what is acceptable, chasing money.
 Below cite some examples

-- Phone Harassment – Speak to you phone provider about blocking calls.
+- Phone Harassment – Speak to your phone provider about blocking calls.

-- Threatening you for more money than is owed – Discuss this with Police.
+- Approaching you for more money than owed – Discuss this with Police.

-- Threatening behaviour in the public domain – Again discuss with Police
+- Intimidating behaviour in the public domain – Again discuss with Police

 - Threatening court action and imprisonment against you, when it is not your debt – Speak with Licensed Insolvency Practitioner about legality